CZ-NIC/knot/doc/reference.rst

 Configuration of the server remote control.

-Caution: The control protocol is not encrypted, and susceptible to replay attacks in a short timeframe until message digest expires, for that reason, it is recommended to use default UNIX socket.
+Caution: The control protocol is not encrypted and is susceptible to replay attacks in a short timeframe until message digest expires.
+For that reason, it is recommended to use default UNIX socket.

 ::

  control:
      listen: ADDR[@INT]
-     acl: acl_id ...

 .. _control_listen: